rockysx27/GothicIIAIDubbingScript/README.md

 4. 6.
 Skip to 'Translate Mod' or might break your translation.
 5. Rename the .csv to 'DIALOGUES.csv' and place it in the directory of the python script.
 6. Open 'START.py' in Notepad
 6. 1.
-Change text API KEY and API VOICE KEY to your own ElevenLabs keys.
+Change text API KEY and API VOICE KEY to your own [ElevenLabs](https://elevenlabs.io/app/settings/api-keys).
 7. After Generation the files will generate in .mp3 you can change them via commandline or change the format in the python script.

 # RU